 The Inter-American Development Bank (IDB) approved a $150 million loan to enhance the health, education, labor, and social safety services in Porto Alegre, Brazil.
 The project will focus on improving the quality and accessibility of these services and supporting their digital transformation, aiming for a more agile response, reducing the use of paper, and improving service management.

 The program will address the main sources of vulnerability for the groups most affected by the pandemic.
-It will provide care solutions for families with children aged zero to three by increasing the capacity of nurseries, which will allow caregivers, particularly women, to join the labor market.
+It will provide care solutions for families with children aged zero to three by increasing the capacity of nurseries, which will allow caregivers, particularly women, to allow their caregivers, particularly women, to join the labor market.

 Regarding school-aged children, the program will provide tools to enhance their skills by improving schools’ technological infrastructure and providing teacher training to ensure they can effectively use learning platforms in the classroom.
 Young adults (18-25 years old), the segment with the highest unemployment rate, will benefit from the +Emprego: Qualifica POA program.